-I asked the driver why his grandfather didn’t take the chicken to a market and sell it.
+I asked the driver why his grandfather hadn’t taken the chicken to a market and sold it.
 “Surely a talking chicken would have been worth a lot more than a box of groceries?”
 I hypothesised.
 Now there’s a sentence I never thought I’d say.

 The driver shrugged.
 “Maybe.
 But what if the chicken had stopped talking by the time they reached a market?
 The people would have laughed at them and they would have been left with just a chicken instead of a week’s worth of groceries to feed their families.”
 I couldn’t fault his logic.

 “Actually,” he added, “I think they were just curious about what would happen once they reached the farmhouse.”